dellytools/delly/README.md

 There is also a statically linked, multi-threaded binary for Linux 64-bit available under [releases](https://github.com/tobiasrausch/delly/releases/).

-You can set the number of threads using the environment variable OMP_NUM_THREADS in your shell.
+You can set the number of threads using the environment variable OMP_NUM_THREADS.

 `export OMP_NUM_THREADS=3`